 |8/11||At the evening sacrifice, Daniel prayed and Gabriel answered (Dan 9:1-27).
 Ugbaru/Darius died that night (Chronicle, col. III, line 22b).|

-It explains why the gods were only returned to their cities in the ninth month.
-To protect them the gods were brought to Babylon before Babylon was captured.
-The Chronicle (col. III, line 21-22c) notes that the gods did not begin to return to their cities until the 9th month.
-The Chronicle does not specify upon which day this process began, but if one were to speculate on the basis of the chronology elucidated above, it would have been 9/6, 30 days after the date that Darius’ decree probably was originally given.
+It explains why the idols were only returned to their cities in the 9th month.
+To protect them, the idols were brought to Babylon before Babylon was captured.
+The Chronicle (col. III, line 21-22c) notes that the idols did not begin to return to their cities until the 9th month.
+The Chronicle does not specify upon which day this process began, but if we speculate on the basis of the chronology elucidated above, it would have been on 9/6; 30 days after the date that Darius’ decree probably was originally given.
 Darius’s thirty-day decree was a law of the Medes and Persians that did not change, even if the king who gave it had died.

-This scenario might also explain the statement in Daniel 11:1—which seems out of place in the context.
-In 11:1 the angel said that he protected Darius.
+This scenario might also explain the statement in Daniel 11:1, which seems out of place in the context.
+In Daniel 11:1, the angel said that he protected Darius.
 Daniel must have been remorseful for not being able to protect Darius better.
-Therefore the angel explains to him that supernatural forces (10:21) led to the death of Darius by the hand of the priests of Marduk.
+Therefore the angel explains to him that supernatural forces (Dan 10:21) led to the death of Darius by the hand of the priests of Marduk.

 Lastly—and very significant—the narrow time frame of one week explains why historians have not found other evidence for Darius.

-In Revelation, the one that persecutes God’s people (18:24) is represented by a woman with the name Babylon (17:5).
-She sits on a beast with seven heads (17:3), representing the political powers of the world (17:10).
-In the scenario sketched above, she is the priests of Marduk, killing Darius.
+In Revelation, the one that persecutes God’s people (Rev 18:24) is represented by a woman with the name Babylon (Rev 17:5).
+She sits on a beast with seven heads (Rev 17:3), representing the political powers of the world (Rev 17:10).
+In the scenario sketched above, she is the priest of Marduk, killing Darius.
 She has been around in every generation.

 - Daniel, 2, 7, 8, and 11 – List of Articles

 - All articles – List of all article series on this website